42-Short/shortinette/docs/SETUP.md

    ```

 ### Installing Packages
 You'll need Docker, Tmux, and SQLite3.
 Use this [installation script](scripts/server-setup.sh) to set everything up.
 It will also create a user named `Short` - make sure to save the password it generates!
+If you don't, you will need to pull up the Born2beroot tutorial you blindly followed to change the password ^^

 Switch to the `Short` user:
 ```sh